 We encourage you to research the many options available to you and to consult with Maureen for a smooth transition.
 If you have any other questions, please contact your campus contact professional listed below.

 International students are automatically enrolled by semester in the student health insurance plan by their institution.
 A student may opt-in to NDUS health insurance coverage prior to automatic enrollment to expedite confirmation of coverage.
 The premium cost is billed to the international student’s campus connection account.
 If an international student wants to waive this health insurance coverage, comparable coverage must be in place and verified through the waiver process.
 Click here to learn more.
-Waiver application deadline for Fall 2019 is yet to be determined.
+Waiver application deadline is Wednesday, September 4, 2019.

-All full-time undergraduate and graduate students, actively taking classes on campus, are eligible to enroll.
+All full-time undergraduate and graduate international students, actively taking classes on campus, are eligible to enroll.

 “Full-time” is defined as: